titobrasolin-ke/urbandatasetgateway-client-python/docs/UrbanDatasetGatewayApi.md

 # **logout**
 > TestGet200Response logout(body=body)

-The \"logout\" method allows a client to terminate the session at the service by setting to invalid the token received in the previous login call.
+Cancel authentication at the service that exposes this method making the token received in the previous login call invalid

 ### Example